kburns/mesa_conda_recipes/README.md

 - **10398 + spack GCC 7.2 (working)**:
     - Works with spack hdf5 and homebrew pgplot.
-    - Fails with conda hdf5, pgplot, or openblas with "undefined symbols" errors.
     - Works with spack openblas:
         - Fails tests in mtx and net with small numerical differences.
         - Fails tests in rates with large numerical differences.